GIScience/gis-training-resource-center/content/GIS_AA/en_qgis_drought_trigger_somalia.md

 ## Step 6: Add population statistics to the adm2 layer

 __Purpose:__ For the calculation of the IPC index, we need to have the population per adm2 polygon.
-Using the worldpop raster layer, we can calculate the population
+Using the worldpop raster layer, we can calculate the population inside each district using the output from the previous step

 ## Step 4: Extracting ML1 and ML2 from the GeoJSON layer